We all know how important a washing machine is in a household.

 Spin speed: 1400 rpm

-The Miele WEG365 is on the expensive side, but it’s packed full of innovative features and is very energy and water-efficient.
+The Miele W1 WSG363 is on the expensive side, but it’s packed full of innovative features and is very energy and water-efficient.

 This modern washing machine can be controlled via WiFi from your mobile phone using the Miele@home app.
-This lets you check the progress of your wash even when you’re out of the house.
+This lets you check the progress of your wash while you’re in another room of the house.

 Another nice feature is the Quick PowerWash cycle which offers a thorough wash in just 49 minutes.
 There are 12 wash programmes available in total, including cycles for delicates, woollens and silks.

-The Miele WEG365 makes 48 decibels of noise while washing and 72 decibels during the spin cycle, which makes it one of the quietest washing machines on the market.
+The Miele W1 WSG363 makes 48 decibels of noise while washing and 72 decibels during the spin cycle, which makes it a bit quieter than average.